We use cookies to improve your experience, some are essential for the operation of this site.

 Description

 Dymchurch is a seaside village 5 miles SW of Hythe on the Channel coast.
 The church of St Peter and Paul is situated by the main coast road and is much-restored; the building consists of a nave with a N aisle, a chancel, a S porch, and a slim W tower.
 Although relatively unassuming from the outside, and presenting a late medieval appearance, there are Romanesque W and S doorways, and also a Romanesque chancel arch.
-A further dooway in the chancel is mentioned by Glynne who visited in 1868, but it went lost.
+A further dooway in the chancel is mentioned by Glynne who visited in 1868, but it has since been lost.

 History